cwhitson97/WeatherApp/README.md

 1. Design a mock version of our GUI to know exactly what we want the actual GUI to look like
 2. Clean up the current UI to match the GUI mock version

 Status of the Project: Currently have a mock version of the Clothing Predictor notifications that the user will be able to see.
-This is located in the notification.py file.
 Next step is to expand the notification tab and include it into the main updated UI.

 __Courtney Whitson's Next Steps:__